qckhanh195/chrome_locker/README.md

 - No "forgot password" feature yet

 ---
+> Thank you for your interest and support.

-# This extension was developed with the help of ChatGPT :D
+> This extension was created with the help of ChatGPT :D